landlab/landlab/docs/install.rst

   >>> import landlab
   >>> landlab.__version__

-The version of Landlab is changing rapidly.
-Please check with the development team to see if your version is up-to-date.
+The version number is changing rapidly at this point, but it should be something higher than 0.1.12.
+If you are having problems with Landlab, check with the Landlab development team to make sure you have the latest version.

 Developer Installation - Installing from Source Code